dcolli23/ingreedyents/README.md

-# **ingreedyents**
+# **Ingreedyents**
- Optimizes the use of ingredients by ingredient UPC lookup combined with web scraping recipes.
+ Optimizes the use of ingredients by ingredient UPC lookup combined with (hopefully in the future) web scraping recipes.

 # Table of Contents